mbmorrissey/minimalweatherstation/README.md

 ### to-do

 - check need to disable interrupts in set-up
-- make power profile for current set-up
 - record V drop in hardware debounce circuits
-- get photo of deployment
 - photos of deployment